 A job has various issues that can come up unexpectedly and employers look for a candidate who can take initiative to solve these concerns effectively.
 But keep in mind not to mention the flaws they see in the company and give ideas about fixing them during the interview.

-Skills of a problem solver means that the person has the capacity to collect the relevant data analyze it and then plan the necessary course of action to remove the concerns.
+The skills of a problem solver mean that the person can collect the relevant data to analyze it and then plan the necessary course of action to remove the concerns.
 Explain with the examples as to how a problem would have come up in your previous work experience and what the measure was you took to solve them.